PhilBian/StartGit/readme.txt

 Git has a mutanle index called stage

-Creating a new branch named dev
+Creating a new branch named feature1